 Remember when Celine chose Joan Didion as the face of their sunglasses campaign?
 And the internet went crazy?!
-The idea that the fashion industry would openly celebrate an older woman seemed revolutionary – and yet that shouldn’t be the case.
+The idea that the fashion industry would openly celebrate an older woman seemed revolutionary – but why is that the case?

-In a culture that is so obsessed with discovering the fountain of youth, I wholeheartedly believe my best days are ahead of me.
+In a culture so obsessed with discovering the fountain of youth, I wholeheartedly believe my best days are ahead of me.
 I love the idea of maturing because I know it’ll allow me to further tap into my womanhood.
-In the words of Betsy Prioleau:
+To quote Betsy Prioleau:

 The powers of fascination in a fascinating woman only potentiate with time.
 In maturity women gain formidable allures denied to the young.
 They cast perhaps the biggest spells of all – the aphrodisiacs of a fully developed character, and enriched mind, sexual freedom and experience, maternal mana, status, money and a what-the-hell closing time joie de vivre.

 Since forever Hollywood has glorified beauty because ultimately (you guessed it) sex sells.
-But one of the many negative repercussions of this is an increasing pressure on women to covet youth and treat aging as though it were a pathology.
+But one of the many negative outcomes of this sort of standard is an increasing pressure for women to covet youth and treat aging as though it were a pathology.